Read time: 3 mins

 What happens next is people start talking about anything outside of the main agenda to fill in the void.

-A total waste of time, isn’t it?
+A total waste of productive time, isn’t it?

 Solution: